 - In Ayurveda, Aloe is considered one of the few plants of balance between the natures of Pitta (Fire), Kapha (Earth), and Vata (air) energies.

 If it was good enough for Cleopatra’s morning routine, for Alexander the Great’s army, for Japanese samurai, perhaps some of the most influential influencers of all time, then sure enough, it’s good enough for a modern daily dose of healing and protection.
-Using the the trusted juice of ancient peoples from all over the world is all the more significant in a modern context, connecting us to their stories, their battles, and their oh so relatable desire for health, healing, and wellness.
+Using aloe vera, the trusted juice of ancient peoples from all over the world, is all the more significant for Hinoki skincare in a modern context, connecting us to their stories, their battles, and their oh so relatable desire for health, healing, and wellness.